-The official language in Mauritius is English; however, the majority of the country prefers to speak French or the local language Creole.
+The official language in Mauritius is English; however, the majority of the country prefers to speak French or the local language, the Mauritian Creole.
 Most places English is widely understood and spoken, but the lower social class are not always able to communicate in English.

 The Mauritian people loves when travellers try to make an effort in speaking their language and you will be sure to get extra pampered if you know a couple of words or more.
 Here is a little Creole guide: